MistyCommunity/Documentation/src/content/coding/using-local-skills/architecture.md

 ## Loading & Running a Local Skill
 Once you’ve created the files for your skill, you must load them onto your robot before you can run them.
 The two methods for loading skills onto Misty are:
-* the [Misty Skill Runner](https://skill-runner.mistyrobotics.com) web tool, which provides a simple upload feature
+* the [Misty Skill Runner](../tools/#misty-skill-runner) web tool, which provides a simple upload feature
 * a REST tool such as Postman that can send a `POST` request to the dedicated endpoint for skill deployment

 ### Using Skill Runner
-The [Misty Skill Runner](https://skill-runner.mistyrobotics.com) web tool is a graphic interface for some of the skill-management actions that you would otherwise need to handle via a REST client.
-For details on using Skill Runner to load and run a skill, see the [Misty Skill Runner guide](../tools/#misty-skill-runner) in the Tools section of these docs.
+The Misty Skill Runner web tool is a graphic interface for some of the skill-management actions that you would otherwise need to handle via a REST client.
+For details on using Skill Runner to load and run a skill, see the [Misty Skill Runner guide](../tools/#misty-skill-runner).

 ### Using Postman
 There are many ways to send a `POST` request to the skill deployment endpoint, but here we’ll use Postman.